-Democracy dodged a bullet in the 2022 midterm elections and, in a few jurisdictions, voters chose progressive policymakers for the first time in years.
-Still, our basic rights remain under attack.
-Once again, state and local lawmakers are at the front lines of the struggle to push American policy in the direction of American values.
-That's why we offer you this tenth annual edition of our Progressive Agenda for States and Localities.
+This year will be a turning point in the history of our democracy.
+If we do our very best in 2024, we can maintain our basic rights and rule-of-law system of government.
+And we must.
+As always, state and local lawmakers are at the front lines of the struggle to push American policy in the direction of American values.
+That's why we offer you this eleventh annual edition of our Progressive Agenda for States and Localities.
 Americans want change and this booklet suggests policies across many issue areas.
-It also hyperlinks to more than 200 model bills available on the Public Leadership Institute's website.
+It also hyperlinks to more than 230 model bills available on the Public Leadership Institute's website.
 Some bills, for bluer jurisdictions, are politically ambitious.
 Others are designed to attract support from moderates and conservatives.
 Because you need more than just policy to deal with Americans' crisis of confidence, the Public Leadership Institute also offers a variety of resources to develop the capacity of public leaders at the state and local levels.
 Importantly, we publish a messaging guide, Voicing Our Values, and an advocacy handbook, Preparing to Win, available both in print and online.
 We promote these policy, messaging and advocacy resources with workshops, webinars, podcasts and on-site trainings in states and localities across the nation.
 This year, more than ever, you are irreplaceable.
 You are democracy's frontline.
 State and local officials are closer to the constituents than federal officeholders.
 Unlike many at the federal level, you don't live in a political bubble; you interact with average residents every day.
 And you feel their pain.
 It's a hard time to lead.
 But you can do it and we would be honored to help you any way we can.
 Email or call us.
 Ask for copies of our policy, messaging and advocacy books.
 Invite us to your city or state to help organize.
 We're in this together.
-Sincerely, This Dott Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that all people are created equal.
+Sincerely, Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that all people are created equal.
 That ideal calls us to defend liberty and justice for everyone, with no exceptions.
 In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from government intrusion.
 Forbid discrimination It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.
 That cause endures.
 Women and people of color continue to be underrepresented in places of power, so some jurisdictions implement affirmative action in government and the private sector, while others promote more aggressive enforcement of anti-discrimination laws, especially in claims for fair and equal pay.
 Too often, police wrongly employ racial profiling.
 Most states and localities currently do not protect LGBT people from discrimination in employment and other areas, but there are many ongoing efforts to correct that.
 Progressives must beat back efforts to legalize discrimination, like policies that target Muslim Americans and laws which invite businesses to discriminate against gay and lesbian people.